foundersandcoders/git-workflow-workshop-for-two/README.md

 <!-- ***********************************************************-->
-## Step 3 - Both Programmers create one branch each
+## Step 3 - Both programmers create one branch each

 1. Both programmers create one [branch](https://help.github.com/articles/about-branches/) each.
 Unique and descriptive branch names work best, for example, `fix-typo-heading` (Programmer 1) and `update-class-heading` (Programmer 2).